2026 Wedding Predictions

 Photobooths Are Getting More Curated

-Photobooths aren’t disappearing — they’re getting smarter.
+Photobooths aren’t disappearing — they’re getting more intentional.

 • Curated to match the wedding’s color palette